kwonus/Quelle/Quelle-AVX.md

 4. The statement cannot represent an explicit action:
    - Only implicit actions are permitted in a labeled statement.

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
 Therefore redefining a macro after it has been referenced in a subsequent macro definition has no effect of the initial macro reference.
 We call this macro-determinism.
 A component of determinism for macros is that the macro definition saves all control settings at the time that the label was applied.
-This assure that the same search results are returned each time the macro is referenced.
+This assures that the same search results are returned each time the macro is referenced.
 Here is an example.

-%span := 2
+@set span = 2

 in beginning || in_beginning

-%span := 3
+@set span = 3

 $in_beginning [1] < genesis:1:1